JanaBaldszun/BlizzAPIs/README.md

 # Step 3: Import the object into the MySQL table
 Import-BlizzObject -Table 'characters' -Object $CharacterObject -ConnectionName 'MyDatabase'
 ```
 > ⚡ **Important:**
 > - The MySQL table must be created manually before importing.
 > - Column names must exactly match the PowerShell object properties.
 > - A primary key must be set for `ON DUPLICATE KEY UPDATE` behavior to work.

 ---
 ## 📝 Requirements

 - PowerShell 7 or higher
+  👉 <a href="https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell" target="_blank">Install PowerShell 7 Guide</a>
 - Blizzard Developer Credentials (Client ID and Secret)
+  👉 <a href="https://develop.battle.net/access/" target="_blank">Blizzard Developer Portal</a>
+- If using **BlizzMySQLHelper**:
+  - MySQL Server
   - SimplySql PowerShell module
-- Optional: MySQL Server (if using BlizzMySQLHelper)
+    👉 <a href="https://www.powershellgallery.com/packages/SimplySql" target="_blank">Get SimplySql on PowerShell Gallery</a>

 ---
+## 📖 More Examples

+For more detailed examples and use cases, please check out the
+<a href="examples/README.md" target="_blank">Examples Section</a>.

+---
+## 🔄 Updates and Maintenance

+World of Warcraft is continuously evolving, and Blizzard frequently introduces new content and features.
+While I strive to keep these modules updated, please understand that I maintain them privately in my free time.
+This means there might be occasional delays between a game update and the availability of a matching module update.

+If you notice missing features or outdated parts, feel free to open an issue or contact me directly through GitHub.
+Feedback and contributions are always welcome!

+---
 ## 🔗 Where to Find the Modules

-You can check out my modules at the [PowerShell Gallery Profile](https://www.powershellgallery.com/profiles/JanaBaldszun).
+You can check out my modules on the
+<a href="https://www.powershellgallery.com/profiles/JanaBaldszun" target="_blank">PowerShell Gallery Profile</a>.

 ---
 ## 💬 Feedback

 I would love to hear your feedback!
 If you're using the World of Warcraft API with PowerShell, feel free to share your thoughts, suggestions, or show how you are using these modules in your own projects!

 ---
 ## ⚖️ License

 This project is licensed under the **MIT License**.